MihailoSimic/office_manager_frontend/README.md

 ## Running with Docker

+⚠️ **IMPORTANT:** Before running Docker, make sure that both the backend and frontend repositories are located in the same parent folder, so that the relative path `../office_manager_frontend` (used in the Docker setup) is valid.

 1. In the root folder of the backend project, there is a `docker-compose.yml` file that starts **MongoDB**, **backend**, and **frontend**.
 2. Run:
    ```bash